particle-iot/docs/src/content/hardware/expansion/about-serial.md

 The Photon and Electron only support hardware flow control on Serial2, which requires disabling the RGB LED.
 Flow control pins are A7(CTS) and RGB-R(RTS).

-On the Argon, Boron, and B Series SoM hardware flow control is available on Serial1 on pins D3(CTS) and D2(RTS).
+On the Argon, Boron, and B-Series SoM hardware flow control is available on Serial1 on pins D3(CTS) and D2(RTS).

 - `SERIAL_FLOW_CONTROL_NONE` - no flow control
 - `SERIAL_FLOW_CONTROL_RTS` - RTS flow control